On 4 February 2021 the Change or Suppression (Conversion) Practices Prohibition Bill 2020 was passed by the Victorian Parliament.

 The Bill aims to clearly communicate that change or suppression practices are not tolerated or supported by the Victorian community in any form.
 It aims to ensure that Victorians are able to live their lives authentically with pride, and makes it clear an individual’s sexual orientation and gender identity are not “broken” and do not need to be “fixed”.

-The new laws will include a civil response scheme established within the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) to support survivors and address the harm they have endured.
+The laws include a civil response scheme established within the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) to support survivors and address the harm they have endured.

 The laws empower VEOHRC to consider and respond to reports of change or suppression practices from any person, as well as launch investigations where there is evidence of serious or systemic change or suppression practices.